ej0cl6/TextEE/TextEE/models/UniST/README.md

 ## UniST

-We implement the model from [QUnified Semantic Typing with Meaningful Label Inference](https://arxiv.org/abs/2205.01826).
+We implement the model from [Unified Semantic Typing with Meaningful Label Inference](https://arxiv.org/abs/2205.01826).
 This model suports event detection.
 The code is adapted from the original [codebase](https://github.com/luka-group/unist).

 Since the origin model supports semantic typing only, we learn an additional span recognition model during training and use the predicted trigger spans for trigger span typing during testing.